How Lena Waithe’s Own Story Led To Her Historic Emmy Nod For “Master Of None”

 “I did not know beforehand,” she says.
 “Maybe I just assumed someone had been nominated in that category.
 But a couple of my friends were like, ‘We’re googling it and we think you’re the first [black woman].’
 And I was like, ‘I don’t think so.
 That can’t be.'”

 Before publicly acknowledging the milestone, Waithe wanted to be absolutely sure.
-She asked her publicist, who then called the Television Academy, which confirmed it: Mindy Kaling was the first woman of color to win a comedy writing Emmy, for The Office, and Waithe was the first African-American woman.
+She asked her publicist, who then called the Television Academy, which confirmed it: Mindy Kaling was the first woman of color nominated for a comedy writing Emmy, for The Office, and Waithe was the first African-American woman.

 Now that she’s broken down the barrier, Waithe wants to help others climb over it, too.
 Since the nomination, she’s felt a greater urgency to mentor other black female writers.
 She’s currently mentoring her assistant, Racquel Baker, along with a former assistant, Jessica Watson.
 She’s also taken under her wing a young woman named Disney Hall, who reached out to her through social media.